harmonoid/harmonoid/README.md

 - 💾 **Free Music Download**
   - Download the music of your choice for free.

-- ✨ **Stunning User Interface**
+- ✨ **Beautiful User Interface**
   - Every element on screen beautifully animated giving a sense of motion & very strictly follows [material.io](https://material.io) guidelines.

 - 💜 **Ads Free Forever**
   - No advertisements!
-I have literally no profit associated with this project, I'll appreciate if you ⭐ drop a star.
+No profits associated with the project.

 - 🎹 **Lyrics**
   - Fetch lyrics for your saved or downloaded music.